Kong/kong/README.md

 ## Development

 If you are planning on developing on Kong (writing your own plugin or contribute to the core), you'll need a development installation.
+The `next` branch holds the latest unreleased source code.

 #### Vagrant